bobermayer/MIRCA/README.md

 # MIRCA

 MIRCA (Motif-Informed Read Coverage Analysis) is a collection of scripts to find differentially bound RBP motif occurrences in protein occupancy profiling data (see [Baltz et al. (2012)](http://dx.doi.org/10.1016/j.molcel.2012.05.021)).
-In contrast to [POPPI](http://dx.doi.org/10.1186/gb-2014-15-1-r15), which looks for differentially bound *positions*, here we aggregate counts of reads or T->C conversions over all occurrences of predefined motifs (e.g., taken from [CISBP-RNA](http://cisbp-rna.ccbr.utoronto.ca)) and then check for differences between conditions in entire transcripts or transcript regions using counts over the entire region for expression normalization with [DESeq2](http://dx.doi.org/10.1186/s13059-014-0550-8).
+In contrast to [POPPI](http://dx.doi.org/10.1186/gb-2014-15-1-r15), which looks for differentially bound *positions*, here we aggregate counts of reads or T->C conversions over all occurrences of predefined motifs (e.g., taken from [CISBP-RNA](http://cisbp-rna.ccbr.utoronto.ca)) in entire transcripts or transcript regions.
+We then check for differences between conditions using [DESeq2](http://dx.doi.org/10.1186/s13059-014-0550-8), using counts over the entire region for expression normalization.

 ## Prerequisites
 MIRCA uses Python (including numpy, scipy, pandas, matplotlib, and pysam) and R (including optparse, DESeq2, and data.table).
 Required inputs are bam files with mapped reads, transcript annotation (gencode-style GTF or 12-column bed), indexed genome fasta, and a file with motif definitions (see the attached [file](Mouse_RNAcompete_kmers_condensed.txt) as an example; it was prepared using mouse motifs and Zscores from [CISBP-RNA](http://cisbp-rna.ccbr.utoronto.ca) by selecting for each motif the Kmers with Z-scores at least 5 sigma over the mean and then combining motifs with at least 90% overlap between their Kmers).
-If this motif file is not given, read/conversion counts are aggregated over all Kmers in the transcriptome separately, which is possible but takes a long time in the downstream analysis.
+If this motif file is not given, read/conversion counts are aggregated over all Kmers in the transcriptome separately.
+To decrease running time for downstream analysis and increase statistical power, count profiles for each motif or Kmer can then be clustered using ``cluster_count_profiles.py``.
+This requires fastcluster, Biopython, subprocess and clustalw2.

 ## Description
-The first script ``get_mirca_read_counts.py`` extracts regions (all exons, UTRs, CDS or intron flanks) from the GTF or bed file and uses samtools mpileup to count reads or conversions over all words of length K (Kmers) in the region for each bam file supplied.
+The first script ``get_mirca_read_counts.py`` extracts regions (all exons, UTRs, CDS or intron flanks) for each gene (GTF file) or transcript (bed file) and uses samtools mpileup to count reads or conversions over all words of length K (Kmers) in the region for each bam file supplied.
 Word occurrences can be extended by E nucleotides to capture neighboring conversion events, which are often observed nearby but not within miRNA seed matches, for instance.
-Counts for Kmers belonging to the same motif are added up.
+If a file with motif definitions is given, counts for Kmers belonging to the same motif are added up.
+Alternatively, count profiles for different Kmers (or motifs) can be clustered using ``cluster_count_pfrofiles.py``, but this is an experimental feature requiring some tuning by the user (as most clustering routines do).
 The second script ``run_deseq2_for_mirca.R`` then uses DESeq2 to assess differential occupancy (relative to read or conversion counts over the entire region) between conditions.
 More complex designs can be tested by editing a few lines in the script.
 This yields statistics for each motif in each region, which are collected using another script ``collect_mirca_results.py``.
 Significant events are filtered either using DESeq2 adjusted p-value (which are very conservative), or more sensitively by comparing to control results with permuted labels (similar to POPPI).

 ## Usage